Xomega-Net/Xomega.Docs/docs/tutorial/3-details/4-multi-select.md

 ```

 :::note
-We have also set the `customize="true"` attribute on the data object, in order to set up cascading selection for a sales person off of the selected territory, which we will do in a generated customized subclass later in this section.
+We have also set the `customize="true"` attribute on the data object, to set up cascading selection for a salesperson off of the selected territory, which we will do in a generated customized subclass later in this section.
 :::

 ### Refactoring CRUD operations